 The above schedule of fees relates to domestic students.

 The Census Date is the date by which the Request for Commonwealth Assistance form must be submitted on or before for a student to be eligible to receive a VET FEE-HELP loan for that period of study.
 Optional up-front payments must also be made on or before the Census Date.
 The census date cannot be extended or changed under any circumstances.
+Students who wish to withdraw from the course prior to the Census Date are required to pay a $100 withdrawal fee and attend an exit interview with the Managing Director before their enrollment will be cancelled.

 Candidates for the course will be required to attend an audition and interview.
 The audition will comprise two (2) monologues from a play of their choice – one contemporary and one Shakespeare.
 Each monologue should be no more than 3 minutes duration.
 Students may also be asked to improvise during the audition process and there will be an interview.
 Detailed preparation instructions, suggested audition pieces and audition assessment criteria will be provided to all applicants.